Risk Bounds for CART Classifiers under a Margin Condition: Proofs

-\ni Assumption ${\mathbf{H_2}}$ permits to give exactly the same upper bounds (except that they depend on $X_1^n$ and that $y_{m'}$ is replaced by $y_{m'}+y_M$) as (\ref{unifbound}) and (\ref{varbound}).
-By using the same techniques as in the proof of Theorem \ref{thind} and the same considerations as in \cite{GeyNed05}, we obtain that
+\ni Assumption ${\mathbf{H_2}}$ allows to give exactly the same upper bounds (except that they depend on $X_1^n$ and that $y_{m'}$ is replaced by $y_{m'}+y_M$) as (\ref{unifbound}) and (\ref{varbound}).
+By using the same techniques as in the proof of Theorem \ref{thind} and the same considerations as in \cite{GeyNed05}, we obtain that Then, since $y_{m'}+y_M\geqslant y_{m'}\geqslant \v_{m'}$ and $\v_M>0$, we get by definition of $\v_{m'}$ So we have Summing up over $m'\in \Mn^*$ and $M\in \Mn^*$, that leads by Rio's inequality, to

 on a set $\Omega_{\xi}$ such that $P\left(\Omega_{\xi} \ | \ X_1^n\right)\geqslant 1-2\Sigma e^{-\xi}$.
 Then, since $\Sigma$ is deterministic, we get that $P(\Omega_{\xi})\geqslant 1-2\Sigma e^{-\xi}$.